hendricksonsarahl/voluntr/CONTRIBUTING.md

 When contributing to the [Voluntr repository](https://github.com/hendricksonsarahl/voluntr), please discuss the change and track your notes and progress via [issues](https://github.com/hendricksonsarahl/voluntr/issues).
 Please assign yourself to any issue you are working on, whether created by you or someone else.

+If you need to get the project running on your machine, first see our [setup documentation](https://github.com/hendricksonsarahl/voluntr/blob/master/SETUP.md).

 Please see the [Code of Conduct](#code-of-conduct) included therein and follow it in all interactions with the Voluntr team.

 # Table of Contents